Congratulations on your engagement!

 1. Call your parish

 Call your parish to set up a time to meet with your parish priest, deacon or pastoral administrator as soon as you become engaged.
+If you do not yet belong to a parish, you can find one using the link above.

 2. Complete the Marriage Preparation Program outlined by your parish